“Justin is an exceptional lawyer and communicator”

 Before co-founding Ross Nasseri LLP, Justin trained with the leading litigation firms McCarthy Tétrault and Pape Barristers (now Pape Chaudhury LLP).
 He graduated with a JD from the University of Toronto, and a B.A. in Economics and Political Science with First Class Honours from the University of Alberta.

-Representative Matters & Recent Decisions
+Representative Matters & Decisions

 Representative Matters